Cobb Hammett Law Firm: Giving Hope to Criminal Defense Clients in John's Island, SC

 Unlike adults, juveniles don't have a constitutional right to a bond hearing.
 Instead, once your child is taken into custody a Detention Hearing is conducted within 48 hours.
 This hearing is similar to a combination of a Bond Hearing and a Preliminary Hearing.
 Unfortunately, there is little time to prepare for these hearings, which is why you must move quickly and call Cobb Hammett law firm as soon as possible.

 Our team gathers police reports, petitions, interviews your child at the DJJ, speaks with you about the case and talks to the prosecutor to discover if they have plans for detention.
 In most cases, we strive to avoid detention and seek alternatives like divisionary programs or treatment facilities.
-This strategy better addresses your child's issues and keeps them out of the juvenile legal system in Johns Island.
+This strategy better addresses your child's issues and keeps them out of the juvenile legal system in John's Island.
 If your child is charged with a crime, and South Carolina decides to prosecute, your child will appear before a family court judge, who will find them delinquent or not delinquent.
 There are no juries in juvenile cases in South Carolina, which is why it's crucial to have a lawyer present to defend your child if they go in front of a judge.

-Common penalties for juveniles charged with crimes in Johns Island include:
+Common penalties for juveniles charged with crimes in John's Island include:

-Criminal Defense Attorney Johns Island, SC
+Criminal Defense Lawyer John's Island, SC

 • Probation: Children charged with probation are released to their parents or guardians.
 Depending on their charges, they must abide by certain stipulations while at home and may be subject to random drug screenings.
 Violation of probation often results in jail time.